Parki0/correct-questions/README.md

 they will waste time doing the same research.

-## By asking good questions you helping as well.
+## By asking good questions you help as well.

 If you have a question, chances are that many people have the same question,
 so if you ask the questions the right way you would help a lot of people.